Key Takeaways

 The pressure to bridge OT and IT is coming from multiple directions at once.
 Real-time production visibility, predictive maintenance, supply chain integration, regulatory reporting.
 All of it depends on data currently locked inside systems that weren't designed to share it.

 The approach has to be incremental.
 Establish a data collection layer that reads from OT systems without disrupting them.
 Build a structured data platform above it.
 Then enable analytics and AI workloads on top.
+You can't take the production line offline for a migration.

 Classic Informatics in Manufacturing: Austin Engineering